 Do you remember the pictures that your books had when you were little?
 How important were they to you?

-In this post we are going to highlight the importance of the figure of the children’s illustrator, in addition to seeing what characteristics you must have if you want to be one of them.
+In this post we are going to highlight the importance of the figure of the children’s illustrator, in addition to seeing what are the characteristics that you must have if you want to be one of them.

 The importance of illustrations in childhood